Doctor of Philosophy in Atmospheric Science (PhD)

 McKendry, Ian (Air pollution Climatology)

-Pawlowicz, Richard (ocean physics, properties of seawater, geophysical fluid dynamics)
+Pawlowicz, Richard (ocean physics, properties of seawater, geophysical fluid dynamics, nonlinear waves)

 Radic, Valentina (Glaciology, Meteorology, Climate Science)